chuangcaleb/ffluent/README.md

 ### Contributing

-WIP.
-But tldr, pull requests for anything at all are welcome!
+MIT License — tl;dr, forks and pull requests for anything at all are welcome!
+Contact me at `balechuang@gmail.com`.